-Despite working with arranger Marty Paich regularly for seven years at Reprise, Sammy Davis, Jr. only released four albums on which Paich was the sole arranger.
+Despite working with arranger Marty Paich on-and-off across seven years at Reprise, Sammy Davis, Jr. only released four albums on which Paich was the sole arranger.
 Sammy Davis, Jr. Belts The Best Of Broadway is the first and foremost of these (two of the others were specialty projects: one an album of songs written by Mel Tormé in 1964, and another featuring music from the film Doctor Dolittle in 1967).

 Paich arranged the vast majority of the material Sammy recorded for Reprise throughout 1961 and 1962, and he arranged for orchestras of varying sizes.
 Davis had worked with Paich’s famous 10-man Dek-Tette on The Wham Of Sam, but even when paired with a larger group (as he is for much of this album), Paich always managed to infuse Sammy’s arrangements with a fresh and vibrant jazz feeling.